nktice/AMD-AI/README.md

 2024-07-04 - Oobabooga TGW has updated to fix an issue with calling Stable Diffusion - https://github.com/oobabooga/text-generation-webui/issues/5993#event-13399938788 - with that there's updates to remove the workaround, and to add a new workaround because of a feature in newer Pytorch ( > 2.4.x ) documented here - https://github.com/comfyanonymous/ComfyUI/issues/3698

+2024-07-24 - PyTorch has updated with 2.4 now stable and referring to ROCm 6.1, so there's updates here to reflect those changes.

 -----